ecds/namedropper-oxygen/README.rst

   inside the ``oxygen/plugins`` directory.

-If you set the **OXYGEN_HOME** environment variable, you can use the ``ant install`` target as a convenience to build and copy the latest version of the code into the oxygen plugins directory.
+If you set the **OXYGEN_HOME** environment variable, you can use the ``ant install`` target as a convenience to build and copy the latest version of the code into the oxygen plugins directory, and ``ant uninstall`` to remove the locally installed plugin.

 -----